K-Factor formula for fire sprinklers and water mist

 Metric and Imperial K-factor and conversion

-As an example: A sprinkler head has a discharge coefficient of 4.2 gpm/psi½ what would be the metric equivalent valve.
-4.2 x 14.275 = 59.955 Lpm/bar½.
+As an example, A sprinkler head has a discharge coefficient of 4.2 gpm/psi.
+What would be the metric equivalent valve: 4.2 x 14.275 = 59.955 Lpm/bar.
 We only need to use K-factors to one decimal place, so 59.955 would become 60.0 Lpm/bar½

 K-factor gpm/psi½ k-factor L/min/bar½